 NetBIOS - Network Basic Input Output System is an application programming interface (API) that augments the DOS BIOS by adding special functions to local-area networks (LANs).
 Almost all LANs for PCs are based on the NetBIOS.
-NetBIOS relies on a message format called Server Message Block (SMB).

 NetBIOS name lookup - An authentication method used for validating a client (machine) by its machine name.